atshirazi/Drug_review/README.md

-# Analyzing sentiment in drug reviews
+# Analyzing Sentiment in Drug Reviews.

 Pharmaceutical companies develop drugs based on intensive research and clinical trials.
 However, clinical trials provide a limited resource to examine the drugs and their side effects.
 The patients' reviews after mass production are a great source of information for pharmaceutical companies to learn more about customer reaction to their products, discover potential problems before they occur, and better allocate their resources.